-We have been busy in this preparatory year with establishing the consortium, developing the research and intervention tools and engaging with national stakeholders.
+We have been busy in this preparatory year, establishing the PERFORM2Scale consortium, developing the research and intervention tools and engaging with national stakeholders.

 We had a large consortium meeting in March in Liverpool to launch the programme and to begin the process of developing a detailed research protocol.
 Partners from Ghana, Ireland, Malawi, the Netherlands, Switzerland, Uganda and the UK attended.
 We started the work of collaboratively developing a ‘theory of change’ for the project which covers both the improvement in health workforce performance management and the process of scaling up.
 Several iterations were needed and it completed in early May.

 A second, smaller workshop, with representatives from all partners, was hosted by our KIT partners in Amsterdam in June to refine the research protocol and tools.